 Richard Roberts writes:

 The in love stage is a taste of paradise, but it doesn't last.
 The rest of the relationship cannot be lived on a constant 'high'.
 Naturally, we want to regain that wonderful feeling.
 But how?
-I wish I had the answer!
+A possible answer is given below.
 Being in an on-going loving relationship has great rewards, but these are not as spectacular as those of the in love phase.

 Hollywood and romantic novels have fostered the false myth of 'true love' - that if the ideal partner is found then love will magically solve all relationship problems.
 This fallacy is kept alive by the normal process of relationship growth and disintegration (for those relationships that do not last).
 A person going through this process compares the last partner at their very worst with the new partner at their very best.
 It would be hard for them not to do this, since the memories of the first partner as sweetheart would be badly faded, often overlaid by years of bitterness and acrimony.
 In this way, people are in danger of repeating an ultimately negative experience, perhaps even with a partner very similar to the previous one.
 Asked if he would remarry, a divorced man answered, "Nah, I'll just find someone I hate and give them a house."